A2nkF/unauthd/README.md

 ## Hacking

-You might have noticed, that the system preferences window popps up after the exploit has run.
+You might have noticed, that the system preferences window pops up after the exploit has run.
 Just add a
 ```c
 while(1) {}
 ```